taylordotfish/eips/doc/design.md

   necessarily occurs immediately after all of *p*’s children in an in-order traversal and before any other non-marker nodes.
 If the index of the marker node is greater than *i* − 1, *p* must have a visible right descendant.
-* If *p* is a left child of a parent, we cannot use its marker node, which represents the *left* boundary of its subtree.
+* If *p* is a left child of its parent, we cannot use its marker node, which represents the *left* boundary of its subtree.
 Instead, we use the sibling set to find *p*’s last right child (possible in logarithmic time due to the sibling set’s ordering) and use the marker node of that child.
 As with the